Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Problem Setup Related Work

-Regression-to-the-mean bias is particularly acute in upstream tasks with scarce ground truth (due to finite samples) or in high-dimensional input data (due to the curse of dimensionality), forcing greater reliance on error-prone predictions---something especially pertinent in development economics, political science, and global health contexts ---where household data is often expensive or unavailable—to increasingly substitute upstream predictions \citep{kino2021scoping,kakooei2024mapping,daoudImpactAusterityChildren2024}.
+Regression-to-the-mean bias is particularly acute in upstream tasks with scarce ground truth (due to finite samples) or in high-dimensional input data (due to the curse of dimensionality), forcing greater reliance on error-prone predictions---something especially pertinent in development economics, political science, and global health contexts---where household data is often expensive or unavailable—to increasingly substitute upstream predictions \citep{kino2021scoping,kakooei2024mapping,daoudImpactAusterityChildren2024}.
 Moreover, high out-of-sample $R^2$ does not eliminate this bias: models can achieve strong accuracy yet yield attenuated causal estimates \citep{ting2024machinelearningmodelssystematically}.

-Existing remedies, such as PPI, which subtracts a rectifier estimated from fresh ground-truth pairs at the causal-inference stage \citep{angelopoulos2023prediction}, or loss-function adjustments that penalize quintile-level errors \citep{ratledge_using_2022}.
-However, these approaches require that the upstream team adapts the data for downstream analysis, slowing or limiting altogether "one map, many trials" efforts.
+Existing remedies are PPI, which subtracts a rectifier estimated from fresh ground-truth pairs at the causal-inference stage \citep{angelopoulos2023prediction}, or loss-function adjustments that penalize quintile-level errors \citep{ratledge_using_2022}.
+However, these approaches require that the upstream team adapts the data for downstream analysis, slowing or limiting altogether ``one map, many trials'' efforts.